The History of Self-Portraits

 This self-portrait collection records Rembrandt’s changing features over four decades.
 They trace his life and career from ambitious young artist, through the confident and successful painter of the 1630s and 1640s to the aged, troubled master of his late years.

 While Rembrandt himself is believed to may have been inspired by the great 16th-century Venetian painter Titian, his self-portraits have gone on to inspire generations of artists over the last 350 years, like Vincent Van Gogh, Francis Goya and James Abbott McNeill Whistler.

 Self-Portraits reflecting psychology

 This idea of not needing to paint an exact replica of self to create a self-portrait was pushed forward by the surrealist movement.
-Rene Magritte was at the forefront of this with his work, known for its whimsy, which is easy to see in his self-portrait titled “Son of Man.”
+René Magritte was at the forefront of the surrealist movement with his work, known for its whimsy, which is easy to see in his self-portrait titled “Son of Man.”
 Painted in 1946, it depicts a man standing with a green apple covering his face.
 Magritte explains the piece by saying: